Introduction

 Rather than the absence of mental illness, mental health refers to the presence of positive characteristics

-In contrast, poor mental health prevents people from being able to enjoy their lives as they might otherwise be able to do.
+In contrast, poor mental health prevents people from being able to enjoy their lives as they might otherwise be able to.
 In other words, it negatively affects the way you feel about yourself and how others view you; it impairs your ability to function in daily life (for example at home or work); and it carries an increased risk for developing one or more long term conditions such as depression or anxiety disorders that may require treatment.

 Mentally healthy individuals tend to have better medical health, productivity, and social relationships

-Mentally unhealthy individuals are more likely to be dissatisfied with their life, experience low self-esteem, withdraw from friends and family, attempt suicide and have chronic medical conditions such as heart disease and diabetes.
+Mentally unhealthy individuals are more likely to be dissatisfied with their life, experience low self-esteem, withdraw from friends and family, attempt suicide, and have chronic medical conditions such as heart disease and diabetes.
 In addition, they’re less likely to keep up with preventive medical care or seek treatment for chronic conditions early on—which can lead to much more serious consequences later in life.

 Even when you are not diagnosed with a mental illness, you can still be mentally unhealthy